wanghangpsu/neural-network-implementation-in-c/README.md

 # neural-network-implementation-in-c
 A c implementation of MLP
-Using the normalized UCI-glass dataset, one can modify
+Using the normalized UCI-glass dataset, one can modify the load_data function to train it on new dataset.